 Customer success support

 Customer tech support is a must-have for all learning management software users, but it’s especially important for enterprises that implement an LMS at scale.
-In such cases, prompt and efficient customer success support guarantees smooth implementation, troubleshooting, and ongoing assistance to maximize the benefits of the LMS across the organization.
+In such cases, prompt and efficient customer success support guarantees successful implementation, troubleshooting, and ongoing assistance to maximize the benefits of the LMS across the organization.

 A customer success manager also helps businesses adapt the LMS to their unique training goals, develop effective training strategies, and optimize the use of the platform.